Our Work

 Maritime pilotage is a public service that allows coastal and port States to protect their social, economic and environmental interests.

-According to research conducted by Transport Economics and Management Systems Inc, pilotage, by bringing a pilot's highly localised knowledge and shiphandling skills, reduces the risk of a navigation incident by 528 times compared with navigating without a pilot.
+According to research, pilotage, by bringing a pilot's highly localised knowledge and shiphandling skills, reduces the risk of a navigation incident by a factor of 528 compared with navigating without a pilot.
+This illustrative figure, drawn from Canada's experience, indicates the quantum of benefit that can be realised worldwide.

 Pilotage is also highly effective.
 The International Group of P&I Clubs recorded 13 claims of $5 million or more between 1999 and 2018 — an incident rate of roughly 2.4 per 10 million acts of pilotage.
-Based on port call data from UNCTAD and IMF PortWatch, the estimated average annual number of acts of pilotage is 2.6 million (1999 - 2018), with an estimated annual average of 3.6 million in 2025.
+Based on port call data from UNCTAD and IMF PortWatch, the estimated average annual number of acts of pilotage is 2.6 million (1999 - 2018), with over 3.6 million in 2025.

 Together with the risk reduction described above, this shows the scale of risk that effective pilotage avoids.